 We also represent clients on a wide range of criminal charges prosecuted in state court, including domestic violence, drug crimes (from simple misdemeanor possession of marijuana to felony drug trafficking), shoplifting or theft, aggravated assault with a firearm and violation of probation.

 Many people contact Pumphrey Law after discovering the court issued a warrant or writ of capias for their arrest after a failure to appear in court or as a result of a direct file prosecution.
-Additionally, we are experienced in helping clients avoid the expensive and time-consuming extradition process when they are arrested in another state and await being transferred to Leon County or the surrounding counties in North Florida's Big Bend region.
+Additionally, our attorneys use their experience to help clients avoid the expensive and time-consuming extradition process when they are arrested in another state and await being transferred to Leon County or the surrounding counties in North Florida's Big Bend region.

 DUI Attorneys in Tallahassee, FL